 Reading time: six minutes

-The popularity of podcasts has soared in recent years with more than 24% of adults in the UK claiming that they listen to podcasts every week.
+The popularity of podcasts has soared in recent years with more than 19.1 million podcast listeners in the UK as of 2021, according to statista.
 Aspiring lawyers can use podcasts to engage with information through a different medium, which offers a new way to learn about issues within and outside of the legal profession, while also supporting their commercial awareness.

 Looking for a training contract?
 Use LCN's training contract deadlines page to keep track of when your target firms have their deadlines.